 Moreover, technologies can be fundamentally transformed by complementary innovations that change or enhance their performance in these systems (Rosenberg, 1976).
 Natural gas was a waste product until innovations in high pressure piping turned it into a highly valuable product (ibid).
-These combinations can in turn generate new uses, as was seen with the laser and the compact disc, which in turn can satiate non-obvious "new" needs (ibid).25 sub-premises that have a strong foundation).
+These combinations can in turn generate new uses, as was seen with the laser and the compact disc, which in turn can satiate non-obvious "new" needs (ibid).

-This suggests it is useful to move from thinking of technology as a fixed thing coming out of a fixed innovation process, to seeing it as something that extends beyond individual devices to other artefacts and develops over long time frames, often distributed over many firms and many seemingly distinct innovation processes.26 Technologies and products are therefore distinct analytical categories, with products simply capturing technologies at particular points in time.
+This suggests it is useful to move from thinking of technology as a fixed thing coming out of a fixed innovation process, to seeing it as something that extends sub-premises that have a strong foundation).

-25It wasn't obvious in 1950 that there was a problem for the Sony walkman to solve.
+&lt;sup>25It wasn't obvious in 1950 that there was a problem for the Sony walkman to solve.
 Similarly, Edison's phonograph was originally intended to record the last wishes of dying men, and there was no early intention that it would be used for music.
 Similarly, the laser, radio, TV, computer and telephone, all originally had fundamentally different functions than they have now (Rosenberg, 1976).